 Who is the data processor?

-The CNIL considers that may be considered as data processors:
+The CNIL deems data processors:

-- smart contract developers, which process personal data on behalf of the relevant participant that acts as data controller; and
+- smart contract developers, which process personal data on behalf of the relevant participant that acts as a data controller; and

 - miners, which validate transactions on behalf of participants.

 But, for public blockchains, the CNIL is currently working on and recommends to develop solutions to frame the contractual relationships between participants (data controllers) and miners.

 The matter is “tricky” also on this issue.
 Indeed, the GDPR requires that the data controller performs an actual control over its data processors which can be even fined, if they do not comply with the data controller’s instructions, but can it happen in a public blockchain?

 What are the principles to blockchain privacy compliance according to the CNIL?

 Privacy by design is one of the backbone principles of the GDPR.
 I discussed it in this blog post “Privacy by design, how to do it at the time of the GDPR?“.
 But the issue in a blockchain is always the lack of control on its operations.
 The CNIL recommends assessing whether blockchain is the appropriate technology for the intended use case.
 If not, the CNIL recommends using other technologies, more compliant with GDPR.

 Where the use of the Blockchain technology is necessary, then the CNIL recommends using a permissioned blockchain (instead of a public blockchain), which provides more control over the governance of personal data, in particular for transfers outside the EU for non-EU based miners.